LukaszKowalski2013/location_analysis_ABM/README.md

 (...)
-Full version of this readme file is present in ods & excel files.
+Full version of this readme file is present in README.odt & in README.xlsx.